Deliacolaco/data-analytics-projects/retail-margin-pricing-optimisation/README.md

 ## The Dataset

-**Source:** Kaggle Superstore Sales Dataset — synthetic but built on realistic retail transaction structure with sales, profit, discount, quantity, and product category columns.
+**Source:** Kaggle Superstore Sales Dataset, synthetic but built on realistic retail transaction structure with sales, profit, discount, quantity, and product category columns.

 No publicly available Australian retail dataset includes cost, margin, and discount columns together, so this dataset was reframed as an Australian retailer by replacing the US geography with Australia, NSW, VIC, QLD and WA; removing city and postcode fields that were not needed for category-level analysis; and converting USD values to AUD at 1.55.